PHP is not dead. You just want it to be

 It's not about the language

-Most PHP criticism comes from two groups: people who last wrote PHP in 2009 (when it genuinely looked rough), and people who've never written it at all but absorbed the consensus from their social bubble.
+Over three years of working with it, I've noticed the criticism comes from two places.
+First: people who wrote PHP in 2009, when it genuinely looked rough.
+Their experience was real.
+Their conclusions just haven't been updated.
+Second: people who've never written a line of it but absorbed the consensus from their bubble.
+That's not a take, that's an echo.

-Any tool in professional hands becomes helpful, not an obstacle.
+Any tool in professional hands becomes an asset, not an obstacle.

 PHP is not dead.
 It's just not trendy.
 Those are different things.